edrlab/thorium-reader-doc/epub-doc/en/src/pages/214_reading_pdfs.md

 ## Reading settings for PDFs

-PDF support include 8 levels of zoom and the capacity to display in one or two columns.
+PDF support include 8 levels of zoom and the capacity to display in one or two pages.

 </section>